Your entry into the drawing has been received. Good luck!

-A: It’s month-to-month.
+A: After the 30 day free trial, it’s month-to-month.
 There is no long-term obligation or commitment, you can easily cancel at any time via online account, email or phone.
 We send you two emails per month so you won’t forget about it.

 Q: It sounds good, can I try it for a month or two?

 A: Sure.
-That’s the beauty of our monthly membership.
-Obviously, we want you to get value from your membership and improve as an instrument pilot.
-However, if it’s not for you…you can cancel at any time (easily done on our website, email or over the phone) and billing will stop immediately.
+You will have a full 30 day trial period to try it at no charge.
+If you do continue beyond the free trial, you can cancel at any time (easily done on our website, email or over the phone) and billing will stop immediately.
 This puts you in control without investing a lot of money up front.

 Q: Will you ever raise my price in the future?